- D+33 1 5353 7500

 In addition to being admitted in the District of Columbia, Pat is also admitted in California (inactive).

-Philippe Zeller is an Energy & Infrastructure lawyer in Orrick’s Paris office.
-He provides regulatory and public procurement law advice on public facilities around the world, notably in France and Africa.
+Philippe provides regulatory and public procurement law advice on public facilities around the world, notably in France and Africa.

-Recognized by Legal500 EMEA as a "key figure" in Administrative and Public law, Philippe is an expert in the telecommunications and energy fields and has significant experience in mining.
+Philippe practices in the telecommunications and energy fields and has significant experience in mining.
 He also advises on both local and large-scale infrastructure development projects in his specialist sectors.

 Philippe is often called upon to provide in-depth regulatory expertise on concessions and PPP for high-speed Internet and telecommunications networks as well as hydro power plants.
-His practice also includes advising on data protection, notably on the implementation of regulatory constraints and requirements in regards to French legislation.
+His practice also includes advising on data protection, notably on the implementation of regulatory constraints and requirements with regard to French legislation.

 Dr. Yuanjia (Gina) Zhang, a patent agent in the Silicon Valley office, is a member of the Intellectual Property Group.
 As a patent agent, Dr. Zhang performs tasks related to patent prosecution including preparing and prosecuting patent applications.